 As a seasoned project manager, have you ever thought about the fact that your everyday work experience executing projects results in valuable lessons learned.
 Your experiences provide an extremely valuable learning opportunity, but only if they are shared with other practitioners.
 It does not matter if those other project managers work at the same company or even in the same industry.
 Project Management best practices and lessons learned transcend all industry types.

 Your job is demanding and as a result you’ve got stories.
 War stories, success stories, failures, and lessons learned.
 The Project Management community wants to hear them!

-Over 600 project managers will participate in the VIRTUAL Symposium On April 22-23, 2021.
+Over 650 project managers will participate in the Hybrid Project Management Symposium on April 20-21, 2023 (our 10th event).
 They attend to hear from each other, ask questions, and learn together.
 It’s a community that’s growing and open to anyone interested and involved in project management.